 “No money, no honey,” as the saying goes.

 I recently got back from a three day trip to New York City to cover a couple events held by Personal Capital.
-The main event was the revealing of a study conducted by Yaron Levi, a Finance PhD at UCLA and Shlomo Benartzi, Co-Chair of the Behavioral Decision-Making Group who found that spending decreased by 15.7% on average for those who download and use the Personal Capital financial app.
+The main event was the revealing of a study conducted by Yaron Levi, a Finance PhD at UCLA and Shlomo Benartzi, Co-Chair of the Behavioral Decision-Making Group.
+They found that spending decreased by 15.7% on average for those who download and use the Personal Capital financial app.
 Talk about improving the balance between spending vs saving.

 To put 15.7% into context, a household making $50,000 a year will end up saving an extra $150,000 in a 20 year time frame.
-Given the overall 401k average balance as of January 2014 is roughly $101,650 and $150,000 for those 55 and over, average 401k balances could theoretically double over the next generation if everybody adopted a financial app to help manage their money.
+Given the overall 401k average balance at the time of the study is roughly $101,650 and $150,000 for those 55 and over, average 401k balances could theoretically double over the next generation if everybody adopted a financial app to help manage their money.

 Let me address the skeptics head on by saying it shouldn’t come as a surprise that an event hosted by Personal Capital should have a positive finding about Personal Capital’s financial app.
 Furthermore, I’m a consultant of theirs.
 But it makes sense that a financial app can help curb spending and increase investing.

 As soon as I started typing out my budget in Excel and creating pro forma calculations of my net worth circa 2007, I became much more sensitive about my spending habits.
-I didn’t want to see a negative number in next month’s spreadsheet, so I did everything possible to save.
+I didn’t want to see a negative number in each month’s spreadsheet, so I did everything possible to save more money.
 Before then, I didn’t know exactly how much I accumulated by age 30.

 A portable financial scale helps modify behavior in a similar manner.
 If your net worth is going down or hasn’t changed much for months, then you might be better motivated to save more money.
 It’s good to be aware of the pain!